 - Location: 2500 N Main St, Santa Ana, CA 92705

-Located off the Main Street exit from the 5 Freeway, you can see the museum as soon as you get off.
+Located off the Main Street exit on the 5 Freeway, you can see the museum as soon as you get off.
 There is a turning lane right next to it so that you can turn into the parking lot that they operate.
-Parking does cost $5 as well which is somewhat unfortunate, but there aren’t any better options.
+Parking does cost $5 as well, which is somewhat unfortunate, but there aren’t any better options.

 After walking into the museum and paying, your kids will be whisked away into a world where they can touch and interact with everything.

 The main first floor has a small climbing wall, a wave machine, sound waves you can play with, and tons more.

 There is even an area dedicated to water, where you can interact with and see its movements, all in a kid-friendly way.